Skip to Content

 • Sarcoidosis

-Some conditions take years to develop, such as many asbestos-related diseases.
-As a result, some victims are only just beginning to experience symptoms of asbestos exposure.
+Some conditions, including many asbestos-related diseases, may take years to develop.
+As a result, some victims are just beginning to experience symptoms of asbestos exposure.
+Others may not have started to show symptoms.

 9/11 and Mesothelioma

-Malignant mesothelioma is a 9/11 cancer of particular concern due to the high levels of asbestos released during the attack.
+Malignant mesothelioma is a 9/11 cancer of particular concern because of the high levels of asbestos released during the attack.
 Asbestos exposure is the only known cause of mesothelioma.

 The number of mesothelioma cases stemming from 9/11 is largely unknown.
-Mesothelioma has a long latency period.
-As a result, the cancer may take 10 – 50 years to develop.
-As time passes, medical professionals expect the number of mesothelioma diagnoses to grow.
+Mesothelioma has a long latency period, meaning the cancer may take 10 – 50 years to develop.
+As time passes, mesothelioma diagnoses caused by 9/11 are expected to continue to grow.

 What Can You Do if You Were Exposed to 9/11 Dust?

-Individuals exposed to asbestos cannot eliminate their risk of developing mesothelioma.
-However, they may take safety measures to improve early detection.
+People exposed to asbestos have an increased risk of developing mesothelioma.
+These people may take safety measures to improve the chances of early detection.
+Anyone exposed should:

-• Notify their physician of their potential asbestos exposure
+• Notify their doctor of their potential asbestos exposure

-• Document the time and suspected type of exposure
+• Document the time of exposure and any suspected exposure sources

-• Understand asbestos symptoms and potential asbestos-related conditions
+• Understand potential asbestos-related conditions and their related symptoms

-• Notify their doctor immediately should any symptoms present
+• Notify their doctor immediately if any symptoms present

 Treatment Resources for 9/11 Victims

 Individuals affected by the World Trade Center attack may be eligible for benefits.
-Some New York City cancer centers have programs for victims and first responders.
-For example, Mount Sinai Medical Center offers a World Trade Center Health Program (WTC).
+Some New York City cancer centers have programs for first responders and other victims.
+For example, Mount Sinai Medical Center offers a World Trade Center (WTC) Health Program.

 The World Trade Center Health Program

 The WTC Health Program was set up to help those suffering from 9/11-related conditions.
-The World Trade Center Health Program offers specialized services to 9/11 victims.
-Support services include:
+The program offers specialized support services to 9/11 victims, including:

 • Benefits counseling